Kinds-of-Intelligence-CFI/animal-ai/docs/CSVLoggerGuide.md

 Additionally, the following summaries are added to the CSV file after each episode
 * **Positive Goals Collected** This is the count of positive goals collected during the episode

+### How are datazones logged?

+Datazones log a message to the CSV file at the moment the agent enters, and the moment the agent exits the zone.
+The message logged will include the ID specified in the `triggerZoneID` field of the datazone.

 ### Notes/Limitations